Why do I need to clean my vinyl records?

 The thing is they are often not as bad as they look.. think of a record as like a Petri dish (remember the 'agar plate' or whatever it was they were going on about at school?
 I don't remember much from school, it's a bit grainy - to be honest it was a bit like a scene from 'Kes'...)

-That fingerprint is organic material.. skin/spam/oil/other stuff (?!) and after a few years the record finds itself in a warehouse or garage with quite a high moisture content and varying temperatures and slowly over time all the fingerprints and whatever else turn manky.
+Why do I need to clean my vinyl records?
+That fingerprint is organic material.. skin/spam/oil/other stuff (?!) and after a few years finds itself in a warehouse or garage with quite a high moisture content and varying temperatures and slowly over time all the fingerprints and whatever else turn manky.
 I have pulled records out of sleeves that you wouldn't turn into a fruit bowl, but when cleaned they come up like new.

 I'll give you another tip while I am here... if you chop wood using an axe, put your 'round' (log!) in an old tyre - that way when you split the log you don't have to keep bending down to pick up the pieces..